Am0rphous/Awesome/Forensics/README.md

 ## Collaboration tools
 - [Timesketch](https://github.com/google/timesketch) - Collaborative forensic timeline analysis.

+## Disk
+- [WinBtrfs](https://github.com/maharmstone/btrfs) - WinBtrfs is a Windows driver for the next-generation Linux filesystem Btrfs.
+A reimplementation from scratch, it contains no code from the Linux kernel, and should work on any version from Windows XP onwards.
+It is also included as part of the free operating system ReactOS.

 ## Documents, Whitepapers and related resources
 - [Detecting Malware With Memory Forensics with Hal Pomeranz (SANS Institute)](http://www.deer-run.com/~hal/Detect_Malware_w_Memory_Forensics.pdf)
 - [Free Malicious PDF Analysis E-book](http://didierstevens.com/files/data/malicious-pdf-analysis-ebook.zip) - Also within this folder and "Documents".